results have improved since marketisation, but at the expense of teaching the test and widening class inequalities.

 The New Right refers to a set of ideas that emerged in the 1970’s.
 It has significantly influenced the policies of the UK Conservative Party and is a set of political beliefs about how the country should be run.
 New Right ideas have most been mostly strictly followed by the Conservative when they have been in power in the UK firstly, 1979-1997 and again since 2010.

-The New Right’s core aim for education was to improve standards through marketization, which in turn required giving parents more choice over where their children went to school.
+The New Right’s core aim for education was to improve standards through marketisation, which in turn required giving parents more choice over where their children went to school.

 Private schools have always operated on these principles – they charge fees and compete with each other for customers.
 The New Right believed that state schools should also be run like this except that it is the government that funds the schools, not the fee-paying parents.

-A second core aim of education was to improve efficiency in schools, which should automatically be achieved by making schools more competitive 0 therefore reducing the education budget.
+The New Right’s theory was that marketisation would improve efficiency in schools, which should automatically be achieved by making schools more competitive 0 therefore reducing the education budget.

-(A third aim of the New Right in education was to ensure that education equipped children with the skills for work, thus contributing to economic growth, but for more on this see the post on Vocational education.)
+(NB another aim of the New Right in education was to ensure that education equipped children with the skills for work, thus contributing to economic growth)

 The New Right’s 1988 Education Reform Act put in place the policies which aimed to achieve the goal of raising standards.
 This is the act which more than any other has shaped the modern education system.
 The 1997 New Labour and the 2010 Coalition Government which followed kept to the basic system established in 1988.